 It is important that you are not using the pandemic as an opportunity to sell your products.
-Alternatively, think of ways you can offer assistance via your services, rather than capitalize on an unpleasant circumstance.
+Alternatively, think of ways you can offer assistance via your services, and enhance your eCommerce experience rather than capitalize on an unpleasant circumstance.
 It might be desirable to boost your profits in this direction, but consumers can see when you’re trying to take advantage of a difficult situation.

 Transform everything online

 It’s no surprise that everything is moving online because of the pandemic’s lockdowns and travel restrictions.
 It’s time to step up your online visibility.
 There are still more things you can do online, no matter what business you’re in, and having more skills can make you stand out from your competitors and attract new customers.

 The more you optimize your eCommerce store online, the more committed your clients and staff would be, which is quite essential for a company’s survival and development.

 If you have an online presence, you should already be optimizing for search engines.
 When potential consumers search for your goods just after the pandemic, it’s important that your brand appears high on search engines.
 You won’t be able to count on people heading by your retail outlet during the pandemic, so you’ll have to make up for that by increasing your online traffic.